Security-Onion-Solutions/securityonion-docs/cloud-client.rst

 the cloud sensor, where tap0 is a member of bridge br0.
 The standard Security Onion stack sniffs br0.
-NIC offloading functions must be disabled on all of these interfaces (eth0 and tap0 on cloud client, and tap0 and br0 on cloud sensor) to ensure that Snort, Bro, etc. all see traffic as it appeared on the wire.
+NIC offloading functions must be disabled on all of these interfaces (eth0 and tap0 on cloud client, and tap0 and br0 on cloud sensor) to ensure that Snort, Zeek, etc. all see traffic as it appeared on the wire.
 This guide will walk you through disabling NIC offloading functions on eth0 and br0 via ``/etc/network/interfaces`` and tap0 via ``/etc/openvpn/up.sh``.